AdrieanKhisbe/bundle-phobia-cli/README.md

 #### `bundle-phobia`

 Some option are available to control what stats are outputed by `bundle-phobia`.

-Dy default an humain friendly output is provided, otherwise you can have a json output with the `--json` flag.
+By default an humain friendly output is provided, otherwise you can have a json output with the `--json` flag.
 In case you need just the size (or gzip) in a script, you can use the `--[gzip]-size` flag.

+To control the packages to be queried, you can either provide them as an argument list, or you can refer a `package.json` file with the `--package` option.
+This would read the packages as `dependencies`.

 ##### Options Summary
 ```
 Usage: bundle-phobia <package-name> [other-package-names...]

 Options:
+  --version           Show version number                              [boolean]
+  --package, -p       Provide a package.json to read dependencies       [string]
   --range, -r         Get a range of version (0 for all, 8 by default)  [number]
   --json, -j          Output json rather than a formater string        [boolean]
   --size, -s          Output just the module size                      [boolean]